nikochiko/kausm.in/content/posts/aiosmtpd.md

 on and share how we solved another interesting problem - verifying that code written by our students was correct and that emails were actually being sent.

-Now the caveat is that we were deploying our students' code to a website of their own [[2]]({{< relref "#references" >}}).
-The checks we had were using API endpoints.
+Now the caveat is that we were deploying our students' code to a website of their own [[2]]({{< relref "#references" >}}) and the checks should use HTTP endpoints on those websites for checking results.
+Because we had our own deployment we had the luxury to be able to override certain environment variables on a per-request basis without making changes to the application code (CGI is powerful!).

-Because we were hosting all our students' sites and our verification site on the same VM (a droplet), we could start this on localhost and extend the server to log the emails to a file.
+I could write an extension class in less than 50 lines of code that writes the email content to a single file, and then we can read from the same file to get the latest email.
+At our scale, this was enough because it was a very rare case that two people would run their checks at the same time and end up writing over another's email before the check runs.

-That's what we did.
-Because extending `aiosmtpd` is so simple, I could just write the extension in a single file in less than 50 lines of code.
+This is the code:

 ```python
 # email package is part of the Python standard library,